dictu-lang/Dictu/docs/docs/standard-lib/queue.md

 ### Queue.cap() -> Number

 Returns a Number value of the capacity of the queue.
+The capacity is the overall size of the queue.

 ```cs
 const queue = Queue.new(10).unwrap();